 Preheat your oven to 350 degrees.

-Place the flour, chocolate chips, M&Ms, baking soda, baking powder in a medium bowl and stir together.
+Place the flour, chocolate chips, M&Ms, baking soda, salt and baking powder in a medium bowl and stir together.
 Set aside.*

 Place butter, peanut butter, vanilla and both sugars in a stand mixer.
 Beat together until fully incorporated.